cuplv/verivita/SPEC_LANGUAGE.md

 - Message

-A message represents a callin or a callback, it may predicates over the return value of the callin or callback and have free variables for the parameters.
+A message represents either the execution of the entry or exit of a callin or a callback.

+A message is identified by the name of the method and its parameters.
+In the case of an exit, it is also identified by the return value.
+All the parameters and return values used in the specification may be concrete values (e.g. 3 for an integer type paraemeter) or free variables (e.g. x).

 ```
-message : param = [method_type] method_call
+message : param = [method_type] [EXIT] method_call
+        | [method_type] [ENTRY] method_call
-        | [method_type] method_call
+        | [method_type] [EXIT] method_call
         | TRUE
         | FALSE

 method_type : CB
             | CI

+entry_type  : ENTRY
+            | EXIT

 method_call : [param] inner_call
             | inner_call